Best Adoption Resource for Step-Parents and Relatives in Alberta

 Understanding the sequence removes much of the anxiety that drives families to hire a lawyer they may not need:

 Step 1: Home study.
-All adoptions in Alberta require a home study, including kinship and step-parent adoptions.
-The Structured Analysis Family Evaluation (SAFE) model is used.
-For kinship placements where the child is already in your home under a court order, the home study may be an update of an existing assessment rather than a full SAFE process — confirm this with your caseworker.
+Home-study requirements vary in kinship and step-parent matters.
+The Structured Analysis Family Evaluation (SAFE) model is used where a home study is required.
+For kinship placements where the child is already in your home under a court order, the assessment may be an update of an existing report — confirm this with your caseworker.

 Step 2: Identify who must be served.
-Biological parents must receive legal notice of the adoption application.
+Biological parents who must be notified receive legal notice of the adoption application.
 This is called "personal service."
 For step-parent adoptions, this typically means serving the biological parent who is not your partner.
-For relative adoptions, it means serving all biological parents with parental rights.
-In some cases, the Minister of Children's Services must also be served.
+For relative adoptions, it may mean serving biological parents with parental rights.
+The Minister must also be served in private and kinship matters.

 Step 3: Arrange personal service.
 The applicant is responsible for ensuring biological parents receive the notice documents.
 This is done through a process server or sheriff, and an Affidavit of Personal Service is then filed with the court confirming service was completed.
 If the biological parent cannot be found, additional steps apply.

-Step 4: Obtain consent or proceed under the applicable grounds.
+Step 4: Obtain consent or address the applicable court requirements.
 If the biological parent consents, they sign a consent to adoption.
-If they do not consent but grounds exist under the CYFEA (e.g., they have not maintained contact or provided support for the prescribed period), the court proceeds without consent.
-If they actively oppose, the proceeding becomes contested.
+If consent is not available, the applicant must address the applicable notice, evidence, and court requirements.
+If the parent actively opposes, the proceeding becomes contested.

 Step 5: File the Application for Adoption Order.
 The completed Self-Help Kit forms are filed at the Court of King's Bench registry.
-Filing fees range from approximately $200 to $500.
+Confirm the current filing amount with the court clerk.

 Step 6: Court hearing.
 The justice reviews the application, confirms all service requirements were met, and, if satisfied, grants the Adoption Order.
 In uncontested cases, this is often a brief appearance.
 The child, if 12 or older, must give consent.